sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational_cloudvision/README.md

 - AWS Organization usage approach, where all the member accounts will report to a single `Organizational Cloudtrail`
 - When an account becomes part of an organization, AWS will create an `OrganizationAccountAccessRole` [for account management](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html), which cloudvision module will use for member-account provisioning
-- Cloudvision member account will be created, where all the cloudvision service-related resources will be created
+- In the Cloudvision member account
     - An additional role `SysdigCloudvisionRole` will be created within the master account, to be able to read s3 bucket events
+    - All the cloudvision service-related resources will be created
+    - Cloudwatch `cloud-connect` logs and event-alerts files will be generated

 ![organizational diagram](./diagram.png)